hieuphan94/frontend-tts/README.md

 ---

 **Note**: This is a simplified version focused on operator functionality.
-For full CRM features, see the main frontend application.
+For full WORKSPACE features, see the main frontend application.